|

 staying at the same hotel, near the Mormon Tabernacle Square and

+usually had breakfasts together.
 Ballet West had its own theater, a gorgeous former movie palace

-that had been re-modeled, with rehearsal studios on the top floors.
+that had been re-modeled, with rehearsal studios on the top floors..

 Back at Butler for the Fall semester, not one of my colleagues had